 Plus Energy Quarter P18

-The sustainable urban quarter P18 based on Werner Sobek’s Active House modules is being built in Stuttgart-Bad Cannstatt for the staff of the Bad Cannstatt Clinic.
-With a total of six buildings and a gross floor area of almost 25,000 square metres, it is the largest wooden house quarter planned to date in Germany by a single investor.
+A sustainable urban quarter P18 based on Werner Sobek’s Active House modules was built in Stuttgart-Bad Cannstatt for the staff of the Bad Cannstatt Clinic.
+With a total of six buildings and a gross floor area of almost 25,000 square meters, it is the largest wooden house quarter planned to date in Germany by a single investor.
+At the request of the client, the project was a milestone in terms of sustainable and serial construction.

 Milestone in Sustainable Serial Construction